nlpub/russe/2022/tox/index.md

 ## Dataset

 For this shared task, we created a new dataset with parallel data for detoxification.
-We hired workers via Yandex.Toloka platform (https://toloka.yandex.ru/).
+We hired workers via [Yandex.Toloka platform](https://toloka.yandex.ru/).
 The pipeline for the parallel detoxification collection was presented in the work [4] and tested for an English dataset collection.
 We have improved this pipeline and adapted it for the Russian language.

 The whole pipeline consists of three tasks: